GridProtectionAlliance/openHistorian/Source/Data/DatabaseUpdateReadme.txt

 Database Updates
 ---------------------------------------------------------------------------------------------

 WARNING!
-In general script modifications should not be made at the time-series host application level (e.g., SIEGate or openPDC) - these scripts will be overwritten during the automated Grid Solutions Framework dependency roll-down process.
+In general, script modifications should not be made at the time-series host application level (e.g., SIEGate or openPDC) - these scripts will be overwritten during the automated Grid Solutions Framework dependency roll-down process.
 It is expected that changes to the primary schema will be made in GSF then rolled-down to all time-series